FrancescAlted/caterva/docs/sphinx/index.rst

 Being able to store in an in-memory data container does not mean that data cannot be persisted.
 It is critical to find a way to store and retrieve data efficiently.
 Also, it is important to adopt open formats for reducing the maintenance burden and facilitate its adoption more quickly.
-Blosc2 brings such an efficient and open format for persistency.
+Blosc2 brings such an efficient and open format for `persistency <https://github.com/Blosc/c-blosc2/blob/master/README_FRAME_FORMAT.rst>`__.
 This open format is used to create persistent Caterva containers.

-A aditional feature thet introduces Blosc2 is the concept of metalayers.
+An aditional feature that introduces Blosc2 is the concept of metalayers.
 They are small metadata for informing about the kind of data that is stored on a Blosc2 container.
 They are handy for defining layers with different specs: data types, geo-spatial...